pkhadilkar/raft-leader-elect/README.md

 Configuration
 ----------------
 Configuration file contains configuration for both cluster and Raft leader election.
 Please see [cluster](http://github.com/pkhadilkar/cluster) for cluster specific fields.
 Raft configuration include *TimeoutInMillis* which is base timeout for election and *HbTimeoutInMillis* - timeout to send periodic heart beats.
 [Raft](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) recommends that general relation between timeouts should be "*msg_send_time <<  election_timeout*".
-Also heartbeat time should be much less than election timeout to avoid frequent elections.
+Also heartbeat time should be much less than election timeout to avoid frequent elections. *LogDirectoryPath* contains the path to directory used by servers to create log files.
+Please ensure that this directory is created before using raft-leader-elect.
+Each server creates a file with name <server's pid>.log in this directory.

 Example
 --------------